 This land first claimed by France and now coveted by Britain was soon embroiled in the French and Indian War (1754-1763), as both European powers fought for total control of North America.
 In the end, the British dealt crushing blows to the French and their Indian allies, and they now controlled all lands east of the Mississippi.

 During the American Revolutionary War (1775-1783), George Rogers Clark, an accomplished military officer from the Virginia Colony, led American forces into Indiana to fight the British and to claim this land for America.
 After the war, the Indiana area became part of America's expansive Northwest Territory in 1787.

 In 1800, the Indiana Territory, or Land of Indians," was formed by an act of the U.S. Congress.
 It included lands that would later become the U.S. State of Indiana, as well as Illinois, Michigan, Minnesota and Wisconsin.

 It was the first new territory formed from lands of the Northwest Territory; its first governor, William Henry Harrison, would later become the 9th President of the United States of America.

 As more settlers arrived into the southern-reaches of the territory, the indigenous Indians were determined to make a final stand.
 Tecumseh, a Shawnee leader and warrior, rallied the Native American tribes to fight.
 After many agonizing defeats, including the 1811 pivotal Battle of Tippecanoe, the Indians were all but crushed.

-forces in America and a somewhat small Indian confederation led by Chief Tecumseh were firmly defeated; settlers were now free to move in, as the United States had firm control of the Indiana Territory.
+At the conclusion of the War of 1812, the remaining British forces in America and a somewhat small Indian confederation led by Chief Tecumseh were firmly defeated; settlers were now free to move in, as the United States had firm control of the Indiana Territory.